 Each August, thousands travel to The Rancho Mission Viejo Rodeo to experience the excitement of bareback riding, saddle bronc riding, steer wrestling, tie down roping, team roping and bull riding at one of the richest two-day rodeos in the nation, with a purse totaling over $200,000!
 The funds raised help honor the old cowboy tradition of “passing the hat” in support of a family in need.

 The Rancho Mission Viejo Visitor Center is now permanently closed to the public.
-Please refer to the HOMES section of our website for all current information on remaining new homes and to contact our neighborhood builders directly for appointments.
+Please refer to the Neighborhoods section of our website for all current information on remaining new homes and to contact our neighborhood builders directly for appointments.